nasirlukman/nasirlukman.github.io/_posts/2024-11-25-bayes-unmixing copy.md

 description: Bayesian approach on spectral unmixing with an example case using hyperspectral images of sandstone drill core sample.
 ---

 Hyperspectral imagery often contains mixed pixels—pixels that represent areas with more than one class of interest.
 Given the complexity of the scenes, and the rigid structure of images, it is unrealistic to assume every pixel to correspond to a single class.
 These classes could include features like water, trees, shrubs, grass, soil, or roads when performing land cover classification using satellite or airborne imagery.
-In earht escience, the class of interest often is minerals that forms rocks.
-In any way, trying to find the purest pixels of each class in our image is something that often useful for further analysis.
+In earth science, the class of interest often is minerals that forms rocks.
+In any way, trying to find the purest pixels , or *endmembers*, of each class in our image is something that often useful for further analysis.

-In this post, I'll provide a brief overview of one endmember extraction algorithm reffered to as N-FINDR.
+In this post, I'll provide a brief overview of one endmember extraction algorithm reffered to as *N-FINDR*.
 But, before diving into the details of the algorithm, it is important to acknowledge the general limitations of endmember extraction algorithms:

-1. Purity is not guaranteed: These algorithms don’t guarantee that the extracted spectra represent a pure spectra of specific class of interest.
+1. **Purity is not guaranteed**: These algorithms don’t guarantee that the extracted spectra represent a pure spectra of specific class of interest.
 Instead, they identify the purest spectra present in the image.
-2. Known number of endmembers: The number of endmembers in the image must be known beforehand.
+2. **Known number of endmembers**: The number of endmembers in the image must be known beforehand.
 This can be estimated using domain expertise, auxiliary measurements, other algorithms, or trial and error.
-3. Linear mixture model assumption: Most endmember extraction algorithms, including N-FINDR, assume a linear mixture model.
+3. **Linear mixture model assumption**: Most endmember extraction algorithms, including N-FINDR, assume a linear mixture model.

 ## How N-FINDR Works

 The core idea of N-FINDR is simple yet clever: it identifies the vertices of the simplex formed by the data distribution in reduced dimensions.
-These vertices are the purest spectra, or *endmembers*, present in the dataset.
+These vertices are the purest spectra present in the dataset.
+The general steps of the algorithm is as follows:
-Steps of the Algorithm:

 1. **Reprojection**: Reproject all pixels into a lower-dimensional space using an orthogonal transformation like Principle Component Analysis (PCA) or Minimum Noise Fraction (MNF).
 MNF is often preferred because it minimizes the influence of noise.
 2. **Dimensionality reduction**: Reduce the dimensionality to the first $$ (n−1) $$ components, where $$ n $$ is the number of endmembers.
 At this stage, the data points should lie inside an $$ (n-1) $$ dimensional simplex.